OmicsML/dance/examples/readme.md

 # How to Add New Algorithms to the Auto-Search Framework

-This document explains how to integrate new single-cell clustering algorithms into the project's automatic search framework.
+This document explains how to integrate new single-cell algorithms into the project's automatic search framework.

 ## Implementation Requirements